mitin001/transcriber/blog/podcasts/planet-money/made-in-america.md

 # [Made in America](https://www.npr.org/transcripts/1255526971)

-Luxury brands pay its workers the same as discount brands.
+Premium dog food rolls off [the same conveyor] as discount chow.
+Luxury brands pay their workers the same as the mega-corporations making crap from the clearance isle.

 > A $20 t-shirt, a $120 t-shirt, the workers likely got $0.20 to work on it either way.